awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

-# Configuring Your Elastic Beanstalk Environment's Load Balancer to Terminate HTTPS<a name="configuring-https-elb"></a>
+# Configuring your Elastic Beanstalk environment's load balancer to terminate HTTPS<a name="configuring-https-elb"></a>

 To update your AWS Elastic Beanstalk environment to use HTTPS, you need to configure an HTTPS listener for the load balancer in your environment\.
 Two types of load balancer support an HTTPS listener: Classic Load Balancer and Application Load Balancer\.